En passant: Examples

 An en passant capture can occur as early as move 3.
 For example, in the French Defence after 1.e4 e6 2.e5 d5, White can play 3.exd6 e.p. (diagram).
-This has occurred in play, for example in the game Steinitz–Fleissig, Vienna 1882.
+This has occurred in competition, for example in the game Steinitz–Fleissig, Vienna 1882.

 In the diagram, the move 1...g5+ may seem to checkmate White, but it is in fact a blunder: White can (and in fact must) counter this check with the en passant capture 2.fxg6 e.p., which cross-checks and checkmates Black.
 (Black can draw in the diagrammed position by playing 1...Qxf2+.)